Towards a generic absoluteness theorem for Chang models: Introduction

 \begin{definition}[Woodin] $\Sealing$ is the conjunction of the following statements. \begin{enumerate}\itemsep0.5em \item For every set generic $g$ over $V$, $L(\Gamma^\infty_g, \bR_g) \models \AD^+$ and $\powerset(\bR_g) \cap L(\Gamma^\infty_g, \bR_g) = \Gamma^\infty_g$. \item For every set generic $g$ over $V$ and set generic $h$ over $V[g]$, there is an elementary embedding such that for every $A \in \Gamma^\infty_g$, $j(A) = A_h$. \end{enumerate} \end{definition}

 Using the stationary tower forcing, Woodin showed that $\Sealing$ is consistent from a supercompact cardinal and a proper class of Woodin cardinals.
 More precisely, he showed the following theorem.

-\begin{theorem}[Woodin's Sealing Theorem, see \cite{La04}] Let $\kappa$ be a supercompact cardinal and let $g$ be $\Col(\omega, 2^{2^\kappa})$-generic over $V$.
+\begin{theorem}[Woodin's Sealing Theorem, see \cite{La04,WoodinLongExtender}] Let $\kappa$ be a supercompact cardinal and let $g$ be $\Col(\omega, 2^\kappa)$-generic over $V$.
 Suppose that there is a proper class of Woodin cardinals.
 Then $\Sealing$ holds in $V[g]$. \end{theorem}

+Woodin, in addition, showed that in this setting $\Theta$ is regular in $L(\Gamma^\infty_g, \bR_g)$, see \cite{WoodinLongExtender, MuSa_ThetaReg}.
 Theorem \ref{thm:SealingWoodin} implies that in $V[g]$, $L(\Gamma^\infty, \bR)$ is a canonical model whose theory cannot be changed by forcing.
 We show that the reason for this is that $L(\Gamma^\infty, \bR)$ can be realized as a derived model at a supercompact cardinal via Woodin's Derived Model Theorem (see Theorem \ref{woodin: der model thm}).
-More specifically we prove the following theorem ($\Hom^*$ is defined in Section \ref{sec:preliminaries}).
+More specifically we prove the following theorem ($\Hom^*$ is defined in Section \ref{sec:preliminaries}) which implies Theorem \ref{thm:SealingWoodin} for $g \subseteq \Col(\omega, 2^{2^\kappa})$.

 \begin{theorem} Let $\kappa$ be a supercompact cardinal and suppose there is a proper class of Woodin cardinals.
 Let $g \subseteq \Col(\omega, 2^\kappa)$ be $V$-generic, $h$ be $V[g]$-generic and $k\subseteq \Col(\omega, 2^\omega)$ be $V[g*h]$-generic.
 Then, in $V[g*h*k]$, there is $j: V\rightarrow M$ such that $j(\kappa)=\omega_1^{M[g*h]}$ and $L(\Gamma^\infty_{g*h}, \bR_{g*h})$ is a derived model of $M$, i.e., for some $M$-generic $G \subseteq \Col(\omega, {<}\omega_1^{V[g*h]})$,